 The core of the Travesia is hiking.
 Our days were spent walking, climbing and searching for wildlife.
 It wasn’t uncommon for us to traverse upwards of 1000 meters in elevation and cover 10 miles each day.
-The best part being that every day was different.
+The best part is that every day was different.

 All the hiking was through desert terrain, the sun was hot and the land dry.
 While most people assume this would be boring, it was surprising to see just how much life is in the desert.
-Plants abound with varieties of shrubs, brush and cactus.
+Plants abound with varieties of shrubs, brush, and cactus.

 Desert foxes peer from the shadows of boulders and chinchillas race amongst the rocks.
 When you take the time to slow down it’s amazing what comes to life around you.

 Due to the altitude, the entire Travesia is designed to acclimate you to the mountains so you can enjoy your journey.
 Salta is already high at 2500m and each day is spent hiking up from there so that the corresponding nights spent higher are easier.